 Scopoderm Patches work in the same way as Kwells and contain the same ingredients.
-These may be helpful if you struggle to swallow pills or if you are very nauseous and don't feel able to keep the tablets down.
+Scopoderm Patches may be ideal if you forget to take tablets regularly and are travelling for long periods.

-Avomine is an antihistamine so it is a different type of medicine from Kwells.
-It can be used to treat vomiting and nausea caused by other factors and also proves to be an effective treatment for vertigo.
+Avomine is an antihistamine which is a different type of medicine from Kwells.
+It can treat vomiting and nausea caused by other factors.
+Avomine is also an effective treatment for vertigo.

-Kwells are effective at treating motion sickness which occurs during travelling.
-This could be travel by car, plane, bus, train or ferry.
+Kwells tablets are effective in treating motion sickness, which occurs during travelling.
+Motion sickness can occur during travel by car, plane, bus, train or ferry.

-Kwells are available to purchase over the counter.
+Kwells tablets are available to purchase over the counter at a pharmacy.

-Kwells work best as a preventative measure but they can also be taken as you feel travel sickness coming on.
-For optimum results, take a tablet 30 minutes before you are due to travel.
+Kwells tablets work best as a preventative measure, but you can take Kwells as you feel travel sickness coming on.
+For best results, take a Kwells tablet 30 minutes before you are due to travel.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers